langsci/PubState/README.md

 ## Usage

-To style the "Forthcoming/Superseded" labels on the bookPage and CatalogSearch templates use the journal stylesheet and provide a "pubState" class:
+To style the "Forthcoming/Superseded" labels on the bookPage and CatalogSearch templates you can use the journal stylesheet and provide te following classes:

+    .pubState_forthcoming {
+        color: green;
+    }

-    .pubSate {
+    .pubState_superseded {
         color: red;
     }